Muamer Svraka: International career

 Svraka played for the Bosnia and Herzegovina national team between 2012 and 2013.
 He played in six games and scored two goals.
 He made his international debut on 31 May 2012, in a friendly match against Mexico on Soldier Field in Chicago.

 Svraka scored his first international goal on 14 November 2012, in a 1–0 away win in a friendly against Algeria.
 His final international was a February 2013 friendly away against Slovenia.

 Coaching career

 In February 2025, Svraka was appointed head coach of the Željezničar under-19 side.
+In January 2026, he became an assistant manager at Stupčanica.

 Career statistics

 International goals

 Scores and results list Bosnia and Herzegovina's goal tally first.